jfredett/hazel/LOG.md

 I'm not going to do this till I finish the new movegen stuff, which should get all the raw materials above (mod the evaluator, movegen, and brain bits, I suppose) in place, and then I can start to reorganize and clean up some of the duplication I have now.

+# 12-OCT-2024

+## 1500 - movegen-v2

+I think I have to commit to the reorg now, but some things have changed which makes the above not _quite_ right.
+I started to change it and I think I'm just going to get in and start moving things around on a clean commit of this branch.
+After that I think I'm going to merge and go back to working on main.
+It turns out I'm not so great at sticking to a single topic on a side project so branching isn't really what I need to do here, at least not till I've cleaned up some of the tech mess I've left for myself.

+Next update will hopefully have all that done and I can document it here.

+Also on the list is going to be getting `mkdocs` set up for a wiki, and maybe a local docserver, if only to motivate me to document more.